 - Discovered Name / Serial # / Reverse DNS / IP: With this, discovered name from IPMI is used first, if found; then the order is the same as above.

 - Reverse DNS/Discovered Name/Serial #/IP: This option uses Reverse DNS name first, if found, then name as discovered via IPMI, then Serial #, and finally IP address.

 Above image is an example from Dell iDrac web portal to show that IPMI over LAN must be enabled for autodiscovery to work.

 Disabling Run as Operator

-By default IPMI autodiscovery is ran as operator rather than administrator, which may result in some details not being autodiscovered.
+By default, IPMI autodiscovery is run as an operator rather than an administrator, which may result in some details not being autodiscovered.
 To allow autodiscovery to run as an administrator on the IPMI device, deselect “Run as Operator” in the autodiscovery job settings.

 Select Run Now from the list page to run the job right away.

 Select Add another Autodiscovery Schedule from the when editing the job to create a run schedule for the job.